hodyroff/scs-training/monitoring/monitoring.md

 3. Verify monitoring of workload cluster

 ## Dashboards and Customization
-dNation K8S Monitoring project provides many dashboards, which are written in jsonnet and are therefore highly customisable.
+dNation K8S Monitoring project provides many dashboards, which are written in Jsonnet and are therefore highly customizable.
 User can override default thresholds or change the colors with helm values only, there's no need to edit any Json/Jsonnet file.
 The values files are self-explanatory  for example:

 ```yaml
 dnation-kubernetes-monitoring: